 Attalla is a somewhat small city located in the state of Alabama.
-With a population of 5,771 people and two constituent neighborhoods, Attalla is the 102nd largest community in Alabama.
+With a population of 5,839 people and four constituent neighborhoods, Attalla is the 110th largest community in Alabama.

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Attalla is worth considering.

-The per capita income in Attalla in 2018 was $23,704, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
-This equates to an annual income of $94,816 for a family of four.
+The per capita income in Attalla in 2018 was $28,777, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
+This equates to an annual income of $115,108 for a family of four.
 However, Attalla contains both very wealthy and poor people as well.

 Attalla is a very ethnically-diverse city.
 The people who call Attalla home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Attalla residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Attalla include Irish, German, African, English, and Haitian.
+Important ancestries of people in Attalla include German, Irish, English, Haitian, and African.